aetherscry/ethics_fall2025_jackson/_casestudy/casestudy_license.md

 Typically, you make an account of some kind to interact with digital stores. **The product is then tied to the account you interact through.** Not necessarily *you,* the human being.

 > Note: This also can be complicated.
-Sometimes companies forbid users from "sharing accounts" (One person buys a product on an account they create, then give other people the username and password)
+Sometimes companies forbid users from "sharing accounts" (One person buys a product on an account they create, then give other people the username and password).
+Others may allow users to share among family.
+So, who really owns the account?

 ### Company Side